-As national demographics change, there is a rapidly-growing need for education professionals who are skilled in the field of Teaching English to Speakers of Other Languages (TESOL), including English as a Second Language, Dual Language Education and Bilingual Education.
-The individualized track program, with a concentration in TESOL, at Saint Xavier University is designed for graduate students who are interested in becoming prepared to teach English learners in preK-12 classrooms as well as adult education settings.
+As national demographics change, there is a rapidly growing need for education professionals who are skilled in the field of Teaching English to Speakers of Other Languages (TESOL), including English as a Second Language, Dual Language Education and Bilingual Education.
+The individualized track program, with a concentration in TESOL, is designed for graduate students who are interested in becoming prepared to teach English learners in pre-K through 12 classrooms as well as adult education settings.
 Graduate students who complete the 18 credit hour endorsement in ESL and/or Bilingual Education may choose to continue their education toward a Master of Arts degree through completing the Individualized Track program.
 The endorsement in ESL and/or Bilingual Education can be added to a current teaching license.
 Graduate students who are interested in obtaining an M.A. in Education, with a concentration in TESOL, are not required to be certified teachers and will gain the preparation needed for teaching English in community settings, both in the U.S. and abroad.
 Completing the M.A. does not grant state licensure.

 The U.S. Department of Education Statistics has designated English as a Second Language as a Teacher Shortage Area.
 The employment forecast for positions teaching English to adults in the U.S. and abroad is also favorable.

 Students are encouraged to apply for federal Teach Grants and ISAC Scholarships.

 Course topics include methods of teaching ESL and Bilingual Education, Linguistics, Multicultural Education and Theoretical Foundations of TESOL.